 Education and previous experience: LL.B and MSc Business and Economics, Lund University.
 Member of the Swedish Bar Association, former partner of, now in cooperation with Mannheimer Swartling Advokatbyrå AB.

-Other directorships/positions: Chairman of MSAB (publ), Chairman of AAK (publ), Chairman of Absolent Group AB and Mikael Ekdahl AB.
-Terminated board appointments/partnerships over the past five years: Chairman of Marko Group AB, member of the board of KB Components AB.
-Holding in Bong: 60,000 shares.
+Other directorships/positions: Chairman of MSAB, Chairman of Absolent Group AB and Mikael Ekdahl AB.